 - Grow an extra row (or two) of produce in your own backyard

 - Invite your neighbours, family and associates to do the same (why not encourage a friendly “weigh-in” challenge?)

 - Turn Grow-A-Row into a science project and have students plant and tend to a row of vegetables for Winnipeg Harvest

-- A Harvest volunteer will come to your class and give a presentation
+- A Harvest volunteer can come to your class and give a presentation on growing-a-row

 - Come harvest season, bring students to Winnipeg Harvest to deliver their crop.
 They’ll get an on-site tour and a chance to sort food.